Every regulated firm runs on evidence. Most engineering teams produce none.

 Standards over lock-in.

-DSR/1.0 · The open standard
+DSR/1.0 · the open standard

 Déjà isn't building a product.
 We're building a standard.

-DSR/1.0 — the Déjà Signed Receipt specification — defines the canonical format for cryptographically signed incident attribution evidence.
+DSR/1.0 — the Déjà Signed Receipt specification — defines the canonical format for cryptographically signed incident-attribution evidence.
 It's published under Apache-2.0, maintained by a working group that includes Charter customers, and referenced in four patent applications covering the underlying attribution mechanism, the Schema Deduction Engine, and append-only ledger architecture.

-The team · building DSR/1.0 v1
+Read the DSR/1.0 specification →The team · building DSR/1.0 v1

 Small, focused, deliberately so.

 Déjà is a founder-led company with a small founding team.
 We're keeping the team deliberately small while we build the foundation — the spec, the product, the first Charter customers.
-Scaling the team comes after DSR/1.0 v1 ships and Charter cohort is seated.
+Scaling the team comes after DSR/1.0 v1 ships and the Charter cohort is seated.

-Where we are · status as of April 2026
+Where we are · status as of June 2026

 Concrete milestones, concrete dates.